VAggrippino/old_jekyll_blog/_posts/2018-04-30-Losing-Momentum.md

 *This* is a critical time.
 I know all too well that this happens in any project that takes more than a couple of days to finish.

 Admittedly, my mental stamina is quite low.
-I feel like it's my own fault and, simultaneously, like it was completely out of my control.
+It's my own fault, but at the same time I feel like it was completely out of my control.

 For several years after I got out of the Army, I coasted.
 I did quite well for myself.
 I had no focus at all, but I had endless energy and boundless enthusiasm.
 Then I got sick.
 My energy disappeared and my enthusiasm turned to fear.
 My constant worry that I would trigger another *episode* taught me to *back off* whenever I felt stress.
 I got very good at *backing off* and lost the ability to *follow through*.